VirtuallyCreative/ollie-ui/docs/page0/README.md

 - Normalize CSS reset baked in
 - No Pre-Processer here, just vanilla CSS-3

-You can easily swap it for whatever front-end framework you wish - a few favourites at Virtually(Creative) are below!
+But, you can easily swap it out for whatever front-end framework you wish - a few favourites at Virtually(Creative) are listed below!

+## Allegretto CSS

-Allegretto is referenced in the `<head>` tag in `/src/index.ejs`.
+To replace it, swap the Allegretto reference in the `<head>` tag in `/src/index.ejs`.

 ```html
   <!-- Load Allegretto from CDN -->